terra-hq/vue-form/README.md

 ## Components

 -   **TFormGroup**
-    The FormGroup component is used to wrap other form components.
+    The TFormGroup component is used to wrap other form components.
 It allows you to apply a common styling to the entire form group.

     -   Props:
         -   **formClass**: (Required) CSS class for styling the form group - [String].

 -   **TLabel**
-    The Label component represents the label for an input element.
+    The TLabel component represents the label for an input element.

     -   Props:
         -   **forId**: (Required) ID of the associated input element - (String).